 PIV is, in our opinion, the technique that shares with DDM the largest number of similarities.
-It is typically performed with images acquired at a fixed frame rate with the same type of pixelated detectors.
-It also calculates some sort of cross correlation between successive images to evaluate the displacement and the velocity either on the whole image or, more frequently, on some regions of interest in which the original image is divided.
-For both DDM and PIV, there is a trade-off of spatial resolution vs. the range of scales that one measures.
-The typical output of the PIV analysis is thus a velocity (or displacement) map with the resolution of a few pixels.
+It is typically performed with images acquired at fixed frame rate with the same type of pixelated detectors.
+It also calculates some sort of cross-correlation between successive images to evaluate the displacement and the velocity either on the whole image or, more frequently, on

+Publicity vs. the range of scales that one measures.
+The typical output of PIV analysis is thus a velocity (or displacement) map with the resolution of a few pixels.
 PIV is a well-established method that has been fine-tuned during the years and nowadays can even operate in real-time.
-By contrast, DDM is still in its young age and real-time analysis has not yet been achieved, even though GPU accelerated versions of the differential dynamic algorithm have been successfully implemented, 18,49 as well as efficient schemes for data sampling that can probe fast dynamics at a low average data acquisition rate.
-A big limitation of PIV compared to DDM is that being inherently conceived for assessing velocity, it is not the right tool for mapping disordered forms of motility such as Brownian motion, even though in principle this is possible.
+By contrast, DDM is still in its young age and real-time analysis has not yet been achieved, even though GPU accelerated versions of the differential dynamic algorithm have been successfully implemented^{18,49}, as well as efficient schemes for data sampling that can probe fast dynamics at a low average data acquisition rate50.
+A big limitation of PIV compared to DDM is that, being inherently conceived for assessing velocity, it is not the right tool for mapping disordered forms of motility such as for instance Brownian motion, even though in principle this is possible.